AJ8GH/bank-tech-test/README.md

 As a customer,
 So that I can keep track of my banking activities
-I want to be able to request bank-statements
+I want to be able to request bank-statements.
 ```

 ### Input / Output